 Our Quality Assurance and Compliance Committee currently consists of Messrs.
-Christopher R. Christensen, Daniel H Walker, and Barry M. Smith, Ms. JoAnne Stringfield and Dr. Gregory K. Morris.
+Christopher R. Christensen, Brent J. Guerisoli, Ms. JoAnne Stringfield and Dr. Gregory K. Morris.
 Ms. JoAnne Stringfield serves as the Chairperson of the Quality Assurance and Compliance Committee.
-Our Quality Assurance and Compliance Committee held four meetings in 2021.
+Our Quality Assurance and Compliance Committee held four meetings in 2022.
 The primary responsibilities of the Quality Assurance and Compliance Committee include, among other things:

-- overseeing the promulgation, and the updating from time to time as appropriate, of a written corporate compliance program that includes written policies, procedures and standards of conduct, as well as disciplinary guidelines to assist officers and employees charged with direct enforcement responsibility; - · designating a corporate compliance officer, and functioning as the compliance committee to which such compliance officer reports; - ensuring that means exist for the delivery of appropriate compliance training and education to the officers and employees of our several subsidiaries; - establishing lines of communication for escalating compliance and quality control issues to our Quality Assurance and Compliance Committee and our Board of Directors; - · establishing a system for internal monitoring and auditing of compliance and quality control issues; and - · causing our officers to respond, as appropriate, to compliance and quality control issues and to take effective corrective action.
+- overseeing the promulgation, and the updating from time to time as appropriate, of a written corporate compliance program that includes written policies, procedures and standards of conduct, as well as disciplinary guidelines to assist officers and employees charged with direct enforcement responsibility; - · designating a corporate compliance officer, and functioning as the compliance committee to which such compliance officer reports; - ensuring that means exist for the delivery of appropriate compliance training and education to the officers and employees of our several subsidiaries; - establishing lines of communication for escalating compliance and quality assurance issues to our Quality Assurance and Compliance Committee and our Board of Directors; - · establishing a system for internal monitoring and auditing of compliance and quality assurance issues; and - causing our officers to respond, as appropriate, to compliance and quality assurance issues and to take effective corrective action.